PFC-University Course Descriptions

 The Code of Conduct course is now offered online.
 Click here to take the Code of Conduct test.
 (Required for all in-prison volunteers to adult and juvenile facilities.)

 PFC 160: Understanding Inmate Manipulation

 Prerequisite: None [1 hour] This course will provide a straight-forward look at the reality of inmate manipulation.
 Although PFC volunteers have tender hearts toward inmates, it is important that all volunteers understand that not every inmate has a sincere motivation to change and live for Jesus.
 This course will help you recognize when that is the case.
-This class will be held over the one hour lunch break, so please bring your brown bag lunch or pre-order a box lunch.
+This course will be held over the one hour lunch break, so please bring your brown bag lunch or pre-order a box lunch.